Posted on December 4, 2013

 Dealing with the Demons

 I have written a very long post about this in much more detail but I cannot publish it.
-I wrote it in the middle of the night, just after Edward died and it is a harrowing and spiteful piece of writing expressing my distress and utter despair at the role the delayed central line may have played in his death.
-It is full of accusation and bitterness but it will serve no purpose to publish it.
-However, just writing it allowed me to release unsustainable levels of stress that could have had disastrous consequences for me and my family had they remained inside.
+I wrote it in the middle of the night, just after Edward died and it is a spiteful piece of writing expressing my distress and utter despair at the role the delayed central line may have played in his death.
+It is full of accusation and bitterness but it serves no purpose to publish it.
+However, just writing it allowed me to release unsustainable levels of stress that could have had disastrous consequences if left untapped.
 I hope that this post will also provide another step towards acceptance.

 I am also aware of and in touch with other families going through the agony of legal process (at another hospital, not The Evelina) and seen how, even in the face of overwhelming evidence, the NHS and the bureaucrats that run it will do everything to avoid admitting guilt.
 Morality and the law are frequently incompatible and never more so than in instances like this.
 My heart goes out to them.
 They deserve greater transparency and accountability for obvious failings that clearly contributed to the loss of their children.
 Nobody should have to go through the agony of a child’s death and then relive it in court because a hospital refuses to acknowledge significant and avoidable failings.
 In comparison to what these families have endured and the evidence against the hospital involved, I may have to learn to accept that, in comparison, Edward was just very unlucky and paid the ultimate price.
 It is agonising and probably, by some distance, the hardest issue I will ever have to confront in my life.